Color Me a Kidlit Writer

 Picture

 Jess Brallier, a native of Ligonier, PA, has served on the executive teams at Harcourt, Little Brown, and Abrams.
 Jess at Funbrain, was the first to publish Jeff Kinney’s Diary of a Wimpy Kid two years before it was published in print.
 With Kinney, Jess launched Poptropica, a gaming literacy program that quickly became the world's largest virtual world for kids.
 Jess has authored many books for kids, including Tess’s Tree, Whaddaya Doin’ in There?, Bouncing Science, Thumbs Up Science, Y2Kids, Instant Creature, and others.
 His series title with Penguin, Who Was Albert Einstein, has sold 400,000+ units.
 Jess and his wife, Sally Chabert, reside in New York City, They share two grown children who are the greatest.
 Learn more about Jess at jessbrallier.com.
-Jess is rep'd by Kelly Dyksterhouse of Raven Quill Literary.
+Jess is rep'd by Kelly Dyksterhouse of The Tobias Literary Agency.

 0 Comments

 BLOG PARTY!
-Meet Kelly's Raven Quill Crew
+Meet Kelly's KidLit Crew Member

 10/3/2021